 If you'd like to get in touch, please email me at email@example.com.

-- I will be giving a talk at the fourth Symposium on the Foundations of Mathematics, 9–11 October 2017, at the Munich Center for Mathematical Philosophy.
-There is a call for papers, so do send something in!
+- I am giving a talk at the fourth Symposium on the Foundations of Mathematics, 9–11 October 2017, at the Munich Center for Mathematical Philosophy.
+Do come along!

 - My book chapter on Tarski is now published in The History of Philosophical and Formal Logic: From Aristotle to Tarski (M. Antonutti Marfori and A. Malpass, eds.), Bloomsbury, 2017.